Tulane Essay Guide

 # 5 – Invest time in the Why Tulane essay

-The why school essay is extremely important to Tulane admissions when evaluating applicants.
+The Why School essay is extremely important to Tulane admissions.
 Make sure your application shows that you’re genuinely interested in attending Tulane.
-Even if the Tulane University ranking initially helped you learn about the school, you should focus on Tulane’s specific offerings in Tulane supplemental essays
+Even if the Tulane University ranking initially helped you learn about the school, you should focus on Tulane’s specific offerings in your essay.

-In Tulane supplemental essays, students should show the admissions committee who they are as a person, student, and community member.
-Research Tulane so you can write the most tailored and specific Tulane supplemental essays.
+In their Tulane supplemental essays, students should show the admissions committee who they are as a person, student, and community member.
+Research Tulane so you can write the most tailored and specific Tulane supplemental essay.
 Choose topics for the Tulane essay that genuinely get you excited about attending.

 Remember that the Tulane application requirements include the Common App essay prompts.
-Leave yourself plenty of time to write thoughtful responses to not only each Tulane essay, but to each Common App essay as well.
-Every Common App essay and Tulane essay is another opportunity to impress Tulane admissions.
+Leave yourself plenty of time to write thoughtful responses for not only the Tulane essay, but for the Common App essay as well.

 Still not sure how to approach the Tulane essay?
 For more CollegeAdvisor.com resources, click here.
 Want help crafting your Tulane University supplemental essays?
 Create your free account or schedule a complimentary advising consultation online.